Split, Croatia: 15 Things to do in Split – travel guide

 How to get to Split, Croatia?

-By air to Split
+Flights to Split

-arrival by airport Split
+Arrival by airport Split

 Split Airport (SPU), also known as Resnik Airport, is the main gateway for international and domestic flights into the city.